syslogic/agconnect-publishing-gradle-plugin/README.md

  ---
 ### Features

- - It uploads Android APK/ABB packages to the AppGallery Connect Publishing API.
+ - It automates the Huawei AppGallery Connect Publishing API.
+ - It can upload and release Android APK/ABB packages.

 ### Development

 The plugin source code can be swiftly installed into any Android Gradle project with `git clone`: